How the use of a fireplace or wood stove can affect indoor air quality

 Fireplaces and woodstoves release pollutants into the air you breathe.
 These pollutants include smoke particles that could impact indoor air quality and negatively impact those with sensitivities to asthma and allergies.

 Considering the potential for harmful pollutants released from heat sources such as fire places, it may be helpful to use an air purifier with a separate air quality monitor that measures the air quality in the room.
-TruSens air purifiers with a SensorPod remote air quality monitor measures particle pollutants in your room and the purifier responds to changing conditions of the air quality accordingly.
-TruSens includes a 360 DuPont filter and UV sterilisation to eliminate harmful pollutants and deliver cleaner air.
+Leitz TruSens air purifiers with a SensorPod remote air quality monitor measures particle pollutants in your room and the purifier responds to changing conditions of the air quality accordingly.
+TruSens includes a 360 filter and UV-C sterilisation to eliminate harmful pollutants and deliver cleaner air.